brettmadrid/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+  sessions are used for authentication and validation.
+With sessions, a cookie is created by the server and then passed to the client and whenever the client makes a request it also passes the cookie back to the server to validate.
+With sessions, the server stores the user information that is validated against.
+Sessions do not scale as well as token-based authentication systems.

 1. What does bcrypt do to help us store passwords in a secure manner.

+  bcrypt is a library that us used to create a hashed version of a password which is then stored.
+A hashed password is a more secure password.

 1. What does bcrypt do to slow down attackers?

+  bcrypt creates a time element which slows down hackers looking to exploit systems with weak authentication protection.
+By introducing a time element, each password mush be tested individually instead of in batches.

 1. What are the three parts of the JSON Web Token?

+  Payload, Options, and the Secret (jwtKey)

 ## Project Set Up